You’ve been named as your parent’s executor. Now what?

 4. Determine whether the estate must go to probate.

-If your mother or father set up a living trust or certain other trusts, and transferred all of their assets to that trust, you may be able to avoid probate—the court process of proving the will’s legitimacy and then dispersing the estate’s assets according to the terms spelled out in the will.
+If your mother or father set up a living trust or certain other trusts, and transferred all of their assets to that trust, you may be able to avoid probate—the court process of proving the will’s legitimacy and then dispersing the estate’s assets according to the terms of the will.
 Whoever is named as the trust’s successor trustee can distribute assets owned by the trust according to the terms of the trust agreement without going through the probate process.
-If there are assets not held in trust, you will need to go through the probate process, which, depending on various factors, can take months, even years.
+If there are assets not held in trust, you will need to go through the probate process, which, depending on a range of factors, can take months, even years.

 5. File the will with the probate court, Social Security, and alert creditors.

 Even if probate isn’t necessary, it is generally best to file the will with the probate court.
-As executor, you must also notify banks, credit card companies, the Social Security Administration, and any other government agency that was providing benefits to your parent, of your parent’s death and provide a death certificate.
+As executor, it may be your duty to notify banks, credit card companies, the Social Security Administration, and any other government agency that was providing benefits to your parent, of your parent’s death and provide a death certificate.

 6. Open an estate bank account to pay bills or receive funds.